 Decoding Fuel Efficiency: Understanding 35 MPG and its L/100km Equivalent

 Fuel efficiency is a critical factor for car buyers, influencing both running costs and environmental impact.
 Two common metrics, miles per gallon (MPG) and liters per 100 kilometers (L/100km), represent fuel consumption, but in different ways.
-This article dives deep into understanding 35 MPG, explaining its meaning, calculating its L/100km equivalent, and exploring factors influencing fuel economy.
+Now, this article dives deep into understanding 35 MPG, explaining its meaning, calculating its L/100km equivalent, and exploring factors influencing fuel economy.
 We'll also discuss the importance of fuel efficiency and how it relates to environmental concerns and cost savings.

 Understanding MPG: Miles Per Gallon